In 2019 we are continuing to support charitable causes at a local level.

 Along with our client Nottingham City Homes, Woodhead Group also sponsored Nottingham Pride in July 2018, supporting the LGBT+ community and celebrating love.

 Jenna Frudd, Head of Business Development commented “It was great to be able to support Nottingham City Homes at Pride this year, their (NCH) work to raise awareness of these issues faced by LGBT+ people in the industry is massively important.
 We want our workforce to be diverse, confident, healthy and happy, and events like this encourage a culture of acceptance.”

-In 2017 we will promote and support mental wellbeing.
+In 2017 we promoted and supported mental well-being.

-Woodhead Group has named Mind, the mental health charity as their Charity of the Year in 2017.
+Woodhead Group named Mind, the mental health charity as their Charity of the Year in 2017.

 Every year, one in four will experience a mental health problem, but hundreds of thousands still get no support at all.
-Mind was chosen because of its commitment to mental health, aiming to give support to everyone experiencing mental health problems.
+Mind was chosen because of its commitment to mental health, aiming to give support to everyone experiencing mental health problems, as well as campaigning for better services and reducing the stigma and discrimination associated with mental health.
 Mind is here to ensure no one should have to face a mental health problem alone.